JusperLee/pyAISound/README.md

 ```

 *We will work on this project for a long time.
-You can pay close attention to our recent work and join us if interested.
+You can pay close attention to our recent work or join us if interested.
 Thanks for your attention!*